eukras/refspy/README.md

 Initialising `refspy` with corpus and language names will return a reference manager.
 This provides a single convenient interface for the whole library.
-By default, Refspy provides a Protestant canon in English.
+By default, refspy provides a Protestant canon in English.

 ```
-from refspy.helper import refspy
+from refspy import refspy
 __ = refspy()
 ```